juvalen/mb-checker/README.md

   302 + #3
 >>> https://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView
   XXX 1257 #4
+...
 ```

 Above, log entries for a folder and four processed bookmarks are shown:

 **[depth] Folder name (entries)**  indicates the folder name, depth and number of entries in it

-**code url** returned status (XXX, 301 & 302 in this sample run) and URL.
+**code url** returned status (XXX, 301 & 302 in this sample run), URL and entry #.

+404 and XXX lines are removed.
 XXX code is caused by network errors and entry id is shown.
 Those entries are always removed, there is no need to specify it.

 ## Change log